 Work on a smooth hard surface such as a kitchen countertop

 Preparation with Transfer Tape

-Peel the vinyl away from the liner at a 45-degree angle.
+Slowly peel the vinyl away from the liner at a 45-degree angle.
 If the vinyl sticks to the liner, simply burnish the transfer tape onto the vinyl again and then continue to peel the vinyl away from the liner.

 Carefully place the transfer tape with vinyl images on a clean and dry surface, making sure the images are straight.

+Press firmly to apply.
 Start in the center and move out toward the ends.
 A craft stick can be used to burnish the vinyl onto the surface.
 This step also helps remove any bubbles that might have formed under the vinyl.

-Peel the transfer tape away from the vinyl at a 45-degree angle.
+Slowly peel the transfer tape away from the vinyl at a 45-degree angle.
 If the vinyl sticks to the transfer tape, simply burnish the vinyl onto the surface again.
 Peel the transfer tape away from the vinyl.

 Gently wash the inside of the container leaving the decal side free from soap.
 The less exposure the decal has to water the better off it will be.
 Never scrub over the decal.
 If it gets wet, gently pat dry.